MetOffice/fab/docs/source/install.rst

 Containers
 ----------
-You can create a development environment for running Fab using the docker file in Fab's github repo.
+You can create a development environment for running Fab using *dev_envs/Dockerfile*.
 For example, PyCharm can use the interpreter inside the container and will automatically volume mount and PYTHONPATH Fab.